NishadKhudabux/Loan-Default-Prediction/README.md

     * Preferably maintaining a high `F1-Score` (overall accuracy) as false positives would result in a loss of interest profit for the bank.
 --------------------------------
 ## **Results**
-With the challenge of a limited dataset, we were able to successfully able build and tune a Hyper Tuned Random Forest Model to maximize **recall score of 80%.**
+With the challenge of a limited dataset, was able to successfully able build and tune a Hyper Tuned Random Forest Model to maximize **recall score of 80%.**

 Found that **`DEBTINC` (Debt-to-income ratio)** is a dominant predictor of defaulters, along with 4 other key features `CLAGE`, `VALUE`, `NINQ` and `Loan`.